ArmaghanAb/agentic-hr-planner/README.md

 ## Overview

 **Agentic HR Planner** is an Agentic AI application designed to assist HR professionals in planning startup hiring processes.
-It transforms a simple user prompt into a structured multi-step interaction that produces job descriptions, hiring plans, and actionable checklists — all powered by LangGraph and LLM reasoning.
+It transforms a simple user prompt into a structured multi-step interaction that produces job descriptions, hiring plans, and actionable checklists, all powered by LangGraph and LLM reasoning.

 > Example prompt:_
 > “I need to hire a founding engineer and a GenAI intern.
 Can you help?”